leonardopangaio/git4nondev/README.md

 # git4nondev

-This repository has the intention to be an student notebook about git processes and some notation about some repositories.
+This documentation has the intention to be an student notebook about git processes and some notation about repositories.

 This is write by a curious non-dev to non-dev people.